rishabh201/unit_1/basic/basic.md

 ---

 // What is differece b\w chmod and chown?
-=>chmod                                                                             =>chmod
+=>chmod
+changes permissions of a file or directory.
+decides whether a user can read, write, or execute a file.
+affects access rights.

+=>chown
-changes permissions of a file or directory.                                           changes the ownership of a file or directory. decides whether a user can read, write, or execute a file.                            decides which user or group owns the file. affects access rights.                                                                 chown affects file ownership.
+changes the ownership of a file or directory. decides which user or group owns the file. chown affects file ownership.